 A closeted performer for years, I never played the sweet, ingenue female lead, so I figured that meant I could never be an actress.
-That was for the pretty girls.
-Instead, I just walked around cracking jokes and poking fun at myself.
+That was for the leads.
+Instead, I walked around cracking jokes and poking fun at myself.
 I had somehow morphed into a class clown, despite also being a good athlete, artist, Camerata soprano, and editor of the Yearbook.

 HACKNEY, LONDON, 2019

 And as we walk down a Hackney street, full of local shops, diversity, we encounter a gorgeous, hipster coffee shop called Hackney Coffee Company.
 It’s one of Sandhya’s favorites.
-We go inside and I am immediately blown away.
+It's amazing.

-Gorgeous stone walls give it a gothic feel, but as you continue on through, there’s a bright, gorgeous atrium with an intricate artistic creations made of feathers and plants, hanging from the wall.
-The coffee is delicious, especially with oat milk, my favorite hipster, over-priced creation.
-We order two buttery croissants, one filled with chocolate.
-Sandhya smiles as we snack.
+Gorgeous stone walls give it a gothic feel, but as you continue through, there’s a bright, gorgeous atrium with an intricate artistic creations made of feathers and plants, hanging from the wall.
+The coffee is delicious and over-priced.
+Sandhya smiles as we snack on fresh croissants.
 “It’s tough to like this place... you know, because gentrification.
 It’s a complicated issue,” she retorts, and it spurns a discussion about IDENTITY.

 Now, many of these areas are thriving, and still diverse, and Sandhya explains“this place feels browner than India.”
-The streets are dotted with markets, shopping, delicious restaurants, coffee shops, and the University in which Sandhya is studying for her last year of law school.
+The streets are dotted with markets, shopping, delicious restaurants, coffee shops, and the University where Sandhya is studying.

 A few days later, we are running to the bus with our carry-ons, en route to Barcelona.
-Days of exploring, dancing the night away in El Born, reveling in the astounding views overlooking the water, lying on the beach on a chilly day, and getting lost on winding streets... we officially fell in love with Barca, but again, are confronted with the idea of IDENTITY.
+Days of exploring, dancing the night away in El Born, reveling at the astounding views overlooking the water, lying on the beach on a chilly day, and getting lost on winding streets...we officially fell in love with Barca, but again, were confronted with the idea of IDENTITY.